Written By Laraib Rafique Rai

 Overpopulation poses several political implications in Pakistan.
 The government is inept at providing a quality life to its huge populace.
 Thus, the deficiency of food, water, health facilities, education-along with unemployment, inflation and soaring poverty- has played havoc in the country.
 The situation is getting outrageous.
 As the people, out of frustration, get indulged in unlawful activities.

 Consequently, the crime rate has shot up strikingly.
 Similarly, unequal distribution of resources has established a sense of deprivation among the masses.
 As a result, the country’s people get themselves exploited by the non-state actors, against the state.
-To meet the demands of an increasing population, the country’s debt ratio is increasing; effecting its foreign policy.
+To meet the demands of an increasing population, the country’s debt ratio is increasing; affecting its foreign policy.
 In the same way, there is a huge trust deficit between the public and the government, which has hampered the country’s political stability.

 Social Implications of Overpopulation in Pakistan